Rethinking Data Center Network Architecture

 Is Ethernet really suited for very large GPU clusters in AI data centers?

-When it comes to the size of the cluster, the sizes are growing.
-For different types of customers, we see different ballparks.
-For enterprise customers or newer cloud customers we see several thousands; the sweet spot seems to be around 8,000 GPUs per cluster.
-But for the largest neo-clouds, hyperscalers, and the giants developing LLMs, we see exponential growth—tens of thousands, hundreds of thousands—and I think we will soon cross one million GPUs in a single cluster.
+So when it comes to the size of the cluster, basically sizes are growing up.
+For different types of customers, we see different ballparks of sizes.
+So for enterprise customers or NeoCloud customers, we see several thousands.
+Sweet spot seems to be around 8K GPUs per clusters.

 Why is ESUN needed?

-ESUN is needed in order to scale Ethernet up to the level required by scale-up networks, because scale-up networks have very specific requirements in terms of capacity, latency, and robustness—or the lack of packet loss.
-ESUN tackles those points, allowing Ethernet—which was not designed to be a scale-up protocol—to be an alternative to technologies like NVLink, CXL, or UAL, which were designed from the bottom up for scale-up.
+Ethernet is needed in order to scale Ethernet up to the level required by scale-up.
+Networks because scale-up networks have very specific requirements in terms of capacity, in terms of latency, and in terms of robustness or, or packet loss or the lack of packet loss.

 I think ESUN is the first time that Ethernet is considered a valid solution and a good alternative to those very closed and very limited solutions that were designed specifically for scale-up networks.